codeshark304/Intel-AI-Hackathon/README.md

 •	Data Acquisition: The app can access cache performance metrics through system APIs provided by the Android platform.

-The application will consider the following cache optimization principles:
+3)The application will consider the following cache optimization principles:

 Spatial Locality: Programs tend to access data that is physically close together in memory.
 The app can analyze access patterns to identify frequently accessed data clusters and ensure they reside in the same cache line, improving hit rates.

 Temporal Locality: Programs are more likely to access data recently used.
 The app's machine learning model can predict future access patterns based on recent usage and prioritize storing that data in the cache.

-The app will generate reports summarizing:
+4)The app will generate reports summarizing:

 •	Current cache performance metrics (hit rate, miss rate, and capacity utilization).